chantastic/sites/chan.dev/src/content/posts/listen.md

 ---
 title: Listen
-description: "Amplify Black voices and take action; now is the time to listen, learn, and contribute to the fight against systemic racism and injustice. #blacklivesmatter"
+description: 'Amplify Black voices and take action; now is the time to listen, learn, and contribute to the fight against systemic racism and injustice. #blacklivesmatter'
 publishDate: 2020-06-03
 ---